 Saving Water Partnership Homepage

-Learn more from the Saving Water Partnership, an organization comprised of 19 water utilities that share a common water source.
+The Saving Water Partnership is an organization comprised of 19 water utilities in King and Snohomish counties that share a common water source.
+We offer tips, tools, and rebates to help people preserve our region’s water for future generations.

 Why conserve?